AeroVironment Switchblade: History

-On 28 August 2013, AeroVironment announced it had been awarded five contracts totaling $15.8 million to supply more Switchblade systems, ancillary equipment, and support to the Army.
+On August 28, 2013, AeroVironment announced it had been awarded five contracts totaling $15.8 million to supply more Switchblade systems, ancillary equipment, and support to the Army.
 One week later, the Pentagon gave the company a follow-on contract worth $6.6 million.
-On 5 September 2013, AeroVironment was awarded a $29 million contract modification to supply Switchblade munitions systems and associated hardware and support services, totaling $51.4 million worth in contracts announced over nine days.
+On September 5, 2013, AeroVironment was awarded a $29 million contract modification to supply Switchblade munitions systems and associated hardware and support services, totaling $51.4 million worth in contracts announced over nine days.

-In April 2015, the Marines test-fired a Switchblade out of the back of an MV-22 Osprey.
-The drone was not equipped with a warhead, but was successfully released and accurately steered toward a target.
+In April 2015, the Marines test-fired a Switchblade from the back of an MV-22 Osprey.
+The drone was not equipped with a warhead but was successfully released and accurately steered toward a target.
 The test showed that the Switchblade could be air-launched from the aircraft and add a remotely controlled, weaponized surveillance tool to the Osprey.
-From its introduction to the end of Operation Enduring Freedom, over 4,000 Switchblades were deployed in Afghanistan.
+From its introduction to the end of Operation Enduring Freedom, over 4,000 switchblades were deployed in Afghanistan.
 In mid-2017, 350 Switchblades were delivered to SOCOM for use against Islamic State.

-On 28 April 2016, AeroVironment announced they had developed an upgrade for the Switchblade Tactical Missile system designated Block 10C.
+On April 28, 2016, AeroVironment announced they had developed an upgrade for the Switchblade Tactical Missile System, designated Block 10C.
 In October 2016, AeroVironment announced the Multi-Pack Launcher (MPL), a system to carry and remotely launch several Switchblades.

-In October 2020, AeroVironment announced a project with Kratos Defense & Security Solutions to demonstrate a "high-speed, long-range unmanned combat air vehicle" that serves as a mothership to deliver Switchblade 300s in large numbers that cooperatively attack and overwhelm enemy defenses.
+In October 2020, AeroVironment announced a project with Kratos Defence & Security Solutions to demonstrate a "high-speed, long-range unmanned combat air vehicle" that serves as a mothership to deliver Switchblade 300s in large numbers that cooperatively attacks and overwhelms enemy defences.

 In late 2018, AeroVironment was working on the larger Switchblade 600.
 In March 2020, AeroVironment revealed it had flight tested the product the previous year.
 In October 2020, AeroVironment unveiled the larger unit.
-By the time of its unveiling it had undergone 60 test flights from ground launches against fixed and moving targets.
+By the time of its unveiling, it had undergone 60 test flights from ground launches against fixed and moving targets.

-On 31 March 2021, AeroVironment was awarded a USD26.1 million contract by SOCOM for the Switchblade 600.
+On March 31, 2021, AeroVironment was awarded a US$26.1 million contract by SOCOM for the Switchblade 600.
 The system addresses the United States Naval Special Warfare Command's Maritime Precision Engagement (MPE) requirement to engage asymmetric threats with Combatant Craft Medium (CCM) and Heavy (CCH) boats acting as host platforms.

-In March 2022, it was reported that the US was considering providing Switchblade drones to the Ukrainian armed forces following the 2022 Russian invasion of Ukraine.
-On 16 March, the White House announced that "100 Tactical Unmanned Aerial Systems" would be provided to Ukraine as part of a $800 million military aid package.
+In March 2022, it was reported that the US was considering providing Switchblade drones to the Ukrainian armed forces following the Russian invasion of Ukraine.
+On March 16, the White House announced that "100 Tactical Unmanned Aerial Systems" would be provided to Ukraine as part of an $800 million military aid package.
 Another 600 systems were announced to be sent in April, bringing the total number of munitions sent to Ukraine to 700.